 Shamanic Journey

-There are many variations on this theme, but essentially the same formula.
+There are many variations on this theme, but it has the same formula.
 Rhythm is a crucial element that regulates heart rate and breathing.
-Then the mind projects an inner world, providing the lucid journey.
+Then, the mind projects an inner world, providing a lucid journey.

-A Shaman is a person who guides people through this journey in the spirit world.
-However, you can take this inward journey by yourself.
+A Shaman guides people through this journey in the spirit world.
+However, you can also take this inward journey by yourself.
 This tool for changing awareness uses a range of seated and moving forms.

 Spiritual Journal or Book of Shadows